Books

 But I just repeated, “I’m getting tired…” and dropped the phone.

-Dee arrived at the car, and with the last of my strength, I yanked the emergency brake up in an effort to relieve some of the pressure on my legs.
+Dee arrived at the car.
+The pressure on my legs as I knelt so oddly on the ground was excruciating, so with the last of my strength, I yanked the emergency brake up and hung onto it in an effort to relieve the torture.
+But this only served to exacerbate it.
 I must’ve blacked out then because when I woke up, I was in the emergency room.
 (I was told later that I was medevac’d to the nearest trauma hospital in Riverside.)

-I heard a couple of nurses chuckling, and one said, “An angel had to have been with you, girl, because you don’t have one scratch, not one cut, on you, only a bruise on the side of your neck from the seatbelt.”
+I heard a couple of nurses chuckling, and one said, “An angel must have been with you, girl, because you don’t have one scratch, not one cut, on you, only a bruise on the side of your neck from the seatbelt.”

 “I don’t understand…” I said.